-The Home Office has produced ato show the progress made against all 183 recommendations from both parts of the review.
+The Home Office has produced a table (PDF, 372KB, 15 pages) to show the progress made against all 183 recommendations from both parts of the review.
 The vast majority of recommendations are complete and of those recommendations still in progress, most are at an advanced state of implementation.

 In response to a commission from the Home Secretary, Tom Winsor conducted an independent review of police officer and staff remuneration and conditions.
 The majority of recommendations from Tom Winsor’s first report have been implemented and the Home Secretary has made decisions on a number of recommendations in Tom Winsor’s final report following discussions in the police negotiating machinery.

 Existing pay system

 The existing police pay system was designed over thirty years ago.
 Since then, the way police work has changed, but the way they are paid has not.
 In the late 1970s, for example, the vast majority of officers regularly worked unsociable hours.
 Now only around 60 per cent do.

 Pay systems in the private and the wider public sector have changed over the last thirty years to recognise and reward skills.
 In the police service however, this doesn’t happen enough.
 Skills, performance and successful crime fighting are not rewarded.
 Time served still determines how well most police officers are paid.

 After a thorough and considered review, Tom Winsor provided the government with recommendations as to how a modern police pay structure could be achieved.

 Read the terms of reference for the Winsor Review below.

 The full Part 1 Report is available at the independent review website.
 You can also read the Home Secretary’s written ministerial statement in response to the review.